currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 In order to make the inference approach available to the broader audience of evolutionary biologists and conservation scientists, we present `IdentityByDescentDispersal.jl`, a Julia [@bezanson_julia_2017] package with an efficient and easy-to-use implementation of the method.
 The package implements the core equations proposed by @ringbauer_inferring_2017 and can be used to perform composite likelihood-based inference using either maximum-likelihood estimation (MLE) or Bayesian inference.

 The method of @ringbauer_inferring_2017 was limited to a family of functions for the change in effective population density over time of the form $D_e(t) = Dt^{-\beta}$, for which the theory was analytically tractable.
 In addition, in the paper describing the original approach, the authors used gradient-free optimization to calculate maximum likelihood estimates (MLEs).
 Our implementation makes two major software contributions.
 First, we admit composite likelihood calculations for arbitrary functions $D_e(t)$ by evaluating the relevant integrals numerically through Gaussian quadrature rules.
 Second, our implementation takes advantage of the powerful Julia ecosystem and the work of @geoga_fitting_2022 to provide a version of the composite likelihood that is fully compatible with automatic differentiation (AD), including AD with respect to $\beta$.
-By having a fully AD-compatible composite likelihood, `IdentityByDescentDispersal.jl` is compatible with standard gradient-based optimization and sampling methods available in the Julia ecosystem, which are typically more efficient than gradient-free methods.
+By having a fully AD-compatible composite likelihood, `IdentityByDescentDispersal.jl` can be used together with standard gradient-based optimization and sampling methods available in the Julia ecosystem, which are typically more efficient than gradient-free methods.

 Lastly, our package comes with a template to simulate synthetic datasets and a pipeline for end-to-end analysis from VCF files to final estimates.
 We believe it will encourage a broader audience to adopt the inference scheme proposed by @ringbauer_inferring_2017, motivate further developments and expand its applications.